mnabbasabadi/distributedcache/README.md

 - The node server is responsible for storing and retrieving key-value pairs.
 - The registry server uses a hash ring to distribute the nodes.
 - The node server uses a hash ring to distribute the key-value pairs.
+- since the values will be UTF-8 strings, normalizing keys is used to avoid collisions and for consistency.
+- keys has been checked for UTF-8 validity.

 ## Design